luisdiaz1997/HMMonster/README.md

 # HMMonster

-Workshop for HMM done at [Gladstone Institutes](https://gladstone.org/)
+Workshop to teach HMMs for bioinformatic researchers at [Gladstone Institutes](https://gladstone.org/)